cern-eos/eos/doc/configuration/lru.rst

-   Automatic time based cleanup of empty directories                                     ctime Time based LRU cache with expiration time settings                                    ctime Automatic time based layout conversion if a file reaches a defined age                ctime Automatic time based layout conversion if a file has not been used for specified time mtime
+   Automatic time based cleanup of empty directories                                     ctime Time based LRU cache with expiration time settings                                    ctime Automatic time based layout conversion if a file reaches a defined age                ctime Automatic size based layout conversion if a file fullfills a given size rule          size Automatic time based layout conversion if a file has not been used for specified time mtime
    ===================================================================================== =====================